 A word of caution – do not run the tape for more than the specified time in the manual when cleaning your 8mm camcorder heads.

 Do not also rewind the tape.
 You should only rewind the tape after it has reached its end.

-How long can use the cleaning tape?
+How long can you use the cleaning tape?
 You can use it for up to three to four passes from beginning to end.

 The prices are exorbitant though.
 Some are used ones.

 There’s no harm in buying a used 8mm camcorder head cleaning cassette, provided it has a good portion of it unused.
-It would be much more convenient than sending your camcorder to a service centre.
+It would be much more convenient and cheaper than sending your camcorder to a service centre.